Alan Wake: Soundtrack

 The game's score is composed by Petri Alanko.
 The soundtrack features the song "War" by Poets of the Fall, from the band's fourth studio album, Twilight Theater.
 Sam Lake said that the song "...is a prominent part of the Alan Wake soundtrack and the theme also links strongly to the game's storyline."
 Poets of the Fall also perform two original songs, "Children of the Elder God" and "The Poet and the Muse", under the name Old Gods of Asgard.
 The band wrote the ending theme to Remedy's previous game, Max Payne 2: The Fall of Max Payne, called "Late Goodbye", which is based on a poem written by Lake.
 "War", however, was not written specifically for Alan Wake.
 On 20 July 2010, an official soundtrack consisting of 18 tracks was released.

 In addition to the original soundtrack and these songs, Alan Wake includes several licensed songs used typically at the closing of each episode or elsewhere.
 "Haunted" by Poe plays at the end of the second episode.
 "Space Oddity" by David Bowie plays over the end credits.
 Anomie Belle's "How Can I Be Sure" is featured in the third episode.
 "Coconut" by Harry Nilsson is played several times during the game.

-Due to expiration of these music licenses, all digital and retail versions of Alan Wake were pulled from purchase from the various storefronts as of 15 May 2017, though Remedy offered a large discount for the title in the days prior to removal.
-The removal does not affect those who already own the game, nor does it impact the availability of Alan Wake's American Nightmare, though that title will likely be affected similarly when its own licensing deals expire.
-Remedy with Microsoft's help was able to resecure these licensing rights by October 2018 and were able to start providing the game again on digital storefronts.
+Due to expiration of these music licenses, all digital and retail versions of Alan Wake were pulled from purchase from the various storefronts in May 2017; Remedy offered a large discount for the title in the days prior to removal.
+The removal did not affect those who already own the game, nor did it impact the availability of Alan Wake's American Nightmare, though that title will likely be affected similarly when its own licensing deals expire.
+With the help of Microsoft, Remedy was able to resecure these licensing rights by October 2018 and the game was relisted on digital storefronts.